2012 Burgas bus bombing: Aftermath

-After the attack, Sarafovo Airport was closed and flights were redirected to the airport of Varna.
+After the attack, Burgas Airport was closed and flights were redirected to the airport of Varna.
 Israel's airline El Al canceled its flight from Tel Aviv to Sofia, which was supposed to leave at 16:00 GMT.
 A military service was held in honor of the victims at Ben Gurion International Airport.
 Two days after the attack, Israel's Mossad and Shin Bet agencies had teams on the ground in Bulgaria to assist the authorities in identifying the perpetrator.
 Interpol sent a team of experts to Bulgaria to investigate the terrorist attack.
 Interpol Secretary General Ronald Noble said that the information concerning the fake U.S. ID papers that the perpetrator used could be indispensable and of great value if it is found in Interpol's database.

-The Israeli Air Force sent a C-130 Hercules transport plane to Sarafovo Airport, where it picked up 32 of the wounded and took them to Israel for treatment.
+The Israeli Air Force sent a C-130 Hercules transport plane to Burgas Airport, where it picked up 32 of the wounded and took them to Israel for treatment.
 A second Israeli C-130 landed in Sofia, carrying Magen David Adom specialists to evaluate the remaining wounded, and to judge whether it was safe to fly them home.
 The mission included military medical personnel, members of Unit 669, Home Front Command officers, along with a cadre of IDF officers.
 ZAKA personnel were also sent to Bulgaria to properly identify the bodies.
 At Ben-Gurion International Airport, 24 ambulances and medical were deployed to ensure that the injured could be swiftly transferred to local hospitals upon arrival.

 The Washington Post's editorial page on 20 July contained an editorial headline "Holding Iran accountable for terrorist attacks," in which The Washington Post said that Iran must suffer for its acts of global terrorism, and "The Security Council should review the abundant evidence of involvement by the Revolutionary Guard and Hezbollah in this year's attacks and punish both those groups as well as the Iranian government with sanctions."
 The newspaper wrote "Using the territory of countries across the world, working sometimes through proxies like Lebanon's Hezbollah and sometimes with its own forces, Tehran has been intentionally targeting not just diplomats of enemies such as Israel and Saudi Arabia but also civilians."

-In August, it was reported that Greek police fear a similar attack on Israeli tourists ahead of Israeli President Shimon Peres' visit to Greece.
+In August, it was reported that Greek police fear a similar attack on Israeli tourists ahead of Israeli president Shimon Peres' visit to Greece.
 According to the report, police have raised the alert level and Greek intelligence is in constant contact with the Mossad.